moonlightrblx/reversing/vac/vac.md

-I deliberately omitted **two critical modules** (you'll need to figure out which ones), as I want others to put in the effort to reverse-engineer them independently.
-Be warned: attempting to bypass VAC is far more complex than it seems.
-You’ll likely encounter multiple undocumented security measures that I won’t cover here.
+I deliberately excluded **two key modules** (you'll have to deduce which ones), as I want others to invest effort in reverse-engineering them.
+Be cautioned: bypassing VAC is much trickier than it appears.
+You'll likely run into several hidden security mechanisms that I won’t discuss here.

-It took **48 hours** to reverse-engineer and compile the details in this post (focusing solely on the modules).
-The information may not be entirely precise but is close to accurate.
-I only reversed what was necessary for my purposes, making educated guesses about less relevant sections.
+It took **48 hours** to reverse-engineer and document the details in this post (focused only on the modules).
+The information may not be fully accurate but is close.
+I only analyzed what was necessary for my goals, making informed assumptions about less relevant sections.

-The data was verified by analyzing module outputs, giving a solid overview of VAC module capabilities.
-This post only includes modules streamed to me—there may be others.
-Feel free to share additional findings in the comments.
+The data was validated by examining module outputs, providing a clear picture of VAC module functions.
+This post covers only the modules I received—there could be others.
+Feel free to share additional discoveries in the comments.

 ---

-## 🧩 Module Breakdown
+## 🧩 Module Overview

 ---

-### **0x3E40 – Process Handle Scanner**
+### **0x3E40 – Process Handle Monitor**
-- Lists processes using `EnumProcesses`.
+- Scans processes using `EnumProcesses`.
-- Employs `CreateToolhelp32Snapshot` and `Process32FirstW` to map process IDs to their parent processes.
+- Utilizes `CreateToolhelp32Snapshot` and `Process32FirstW` to link process IDs to parent processes.
-- Uses `NtQuerySystemInformation(SystemHandleInformation)` to check for open handles across processes.
+- Employs `NtQuerySystemInformation(SystemHandleInformation)` to detect open handles across processes.
 - Collects:
-  - Process start time.
+  - Process creation timestamp.
   - Process file path.
-- Focuses on gathering data about active processes and their handles.
+- Focuses on gathering details about running processes and their handles.

 ---

-### **0x10E0 – Integrity Checker**
+### **0x10E0 – Validation Module**
-Contains two subroutines.
+Includes two routines.

-#### Subroutine 1
+#### Routine 1
-1. Scans disks using:
+1. Examines disks using:
    - `FindFirstVolumeW`, `GetVolumeInformationW`, `CreateFileW`.
    - Searches for a specific **SerialNumber**.
-2. Opens files by ID via `OpenFileById` and validates them with `WinVerifyTrust`.
+2. Opens files by ID with `OpenFileById` and verifies them using `WinVerifyTrust`.

-#### Subroutine 2
+#### Routine 2
-- Collects process module and thread data:
+- Gathers process module and thread information:
   - Uses `Module32FirstW` and `Thread32First`.
-  - For modules: Extracts NT headers, file path, and name.
+  - For modules: Extracts NT headers, path, and name.
   - For threads: Retrieves start address via `NtQueryInformationThread(ThreadQuerySetWin32StartAddress)`.
-- Dynamically inspects DLL memory pages (e.g., `client.dll`, `engine2.dll`, `gameoverlay64.dll`).
+- Dynamically reads DLL memory pages (e.g., `client.dll`, `engine2.dll`, `gameoverlay64.dll`).

 ---

-### **0x12B0 – CPU Profiler**
+### **0x12B0 – CPU Identifier**
-- Queries CPUID using:
+- Queries CPUID with:
-  - `0x40000000` (hypervisor details).
+  - `0x40000000` (hypervisor data).
-  - `0x80000000` (CPU specifics).
+  - `0x80000000` (CPU details).

 ---

-### **0x16E0 – Debug Detector**
+### **0x16E0 – Anti-Debug Mechanism**
-- Accesses `KSHARED_USER_DATA` for anti-debugging checks.
+- Accesses `KSHARED_USER_DATA` for anti-debug checks.
-- Inspects `NtCurrentTeb()->ProcessEnvironmentBlock->BeingDebugged`.
+- Examines `NtCurrentTeb()->ProcessEnvironmentBlock->BeingDebugged`.
-- Applies XOR to the result.
+- Applies XOR to the output.

 ---

-### **0x1050 – System Profiler**
+### **0x1050 – System Data Collector**
-A comprehensive module gathering extensive system and process information.
+A robust module capturing extensive system and process information.

 #### Functions Used:
 - `GetVersion`, `GetNativeSystemInfo`, `NtQuerySystemInformation` with: